jasonking3/c9-ide/README.md

 # c9_ide

-Tooling to build and run the core Cloud9 IDE in a Docker container.
+Tooling to build and run the core Cloud9 IDE in Docker and Vagrant.

 ## Usage

+All of the examples below will expose the Cloud9 IDE on port 5050.
+Point your browser to `http://localhost:5050`

 Example using docker: